Evaluating Overfit and Underfit in Models of Network Community Structure: Quantifying algorithm similarity

 \section{Quantifying algorithm similarity}

 Although algorithms can be divided into groups based on their general approach, e.g., probabilistic and non-probabilistic methods (see Section~\ref{sec:intro}), such conceptual divisions may not reflect practical differences when applied to real data.
 Instead, a data-driven clustering of algorithms can be obtained by comparing the inferred labels of different methods applied to a large and consistent set of real-world networks.
 That is, we can use our structurally diverse corpus to empirically identify groups of algorithms that produce similar kinds of community structure across different data sets.
+(We note that this kind of comparative analysis has previously been employed to better characterize the behavior of different time series methods~\cite{fulcher2013highly}.)
 We quantify algorithm similarity by computing the mean adjusted mutual information (AMI)~\cite{vinh2010information} between each pair of methods for the communities they recover on each network in the CommunityFitNet corpus.
 We then apply a standard hierarchical clustering algorithm to the resulting matrix of pairwise similarities in algorithm output (Fig.~\ref{fig:dend-NMI}a).
 Using the unadjusted or normalized mutual information (NMI) yields precisely the same clustering results, indicating that these results are not driven by differences in the sizes of the inferred communities, which are broadly distributed (Fig.~\ref{fig:dend-NMI}b).

 The derived clustering of algorithms shows that there is, indeed, a major practical difference in the composition of communities found by probabilistic versus non-probabilistic methods.
 In fact, methods based on probabilistic models typically find communities that are more similar to those produced by other probabilistic methods, than to those of any non-probabilistic method, and vice versa.
 This high-level dichotomy indicates a fairly strong division in the underlying assumptions of these two classes of algorithms.